dirkpuge/glossary/misc.md

 ## Reliable (software systems)

 Ability of a computer program to perform its intended functions and operations in a system's **environment**, without experiencing **failure**.

+## Self Hosting

+Self Hosting is a form of running your own website or application by setting up a server and network yourself.

 ## Scalable (software systems)